Crates.io | espflash |

 feature, which is enabled by default; you likely will not need any of these types or functions in your application so there’s no use pulling in the extra dependencies.

-The configuration file allows you to define various parameters for your application:
+There are two configuration files allowing you to define various parameters for your application:

 [connection]